 The small hazards that can lead to minor cuts and scrapes are a part of everyday life.
 All it takes is one slip of focus while slicing bread and you've cut your finger.
 Or you trip on a curb and skin your knee.

 Get immediate medical attention for a wound that is deep, bleeds heavily, or has something embedded in it.
 If it's a minor cut or scrape, here's what to do:

 Clean the Cut

 First wash your hands with soap and water.

 Then rinse the cut or scrape with cool water to remove dirt and debris.
 Hold the area under running water or pour clean water over it from a cup.
-Use soap to clean the wound.

 You don't need to use stronger cleaning solutions -- such as hydrogen peroxide, iodine, or rubbing alcohol -- to treat minor cuts and scrapes, as they may irritate the wound.
 Cool clean water should be fine for cleaning the wound.

 A small amount of blood can help clean out the wound.
 Smaller cuts and abrasions usually stop bleeding on their own.
 A cut to the head or hand may bleed more because those areas have a lot of blood vessels.

 To stop the bleeding, gently apply firm, direct pressure using a clean cloth or gauze.
 Continue to hold the pressure steadily.